DionKill/ps4-linux-tutorial/docs/files.md

 ::: details More distros
 Here are the distros that we can't recommend anymore, as they have been superseeded, or haven't had any major updates in a while.

-It may be useful to you if you want something other than Arch, or if you have a Baikal southbridge.
+It may be useful to you if you want something other than Arch, or if you need to run kernel 5.4.

 If you want to take the risk, go to the [legacy page](legacy).